 The Tindall Foundation

 The Northland Foundation is already responsible for supporting and encouraging community organisations through their role as a Tindall Foundation Funding Manager.
-In 2014, thirteen different organisations doing wonderful work throughout Northland benefited overall by $71,000.
+In 2018, twelve different organisations doing wonderful work throughout Northland benefited overall by $81,000.
 The work of these organisations ranges from feeding hungry children, supporting volunteers, assisting with managing budgets, parenting skills, providing support for fostered children and much much more.

 The Foundation will maintain its special relationship with Northland DHB, supporting charitable fundraising activities such as the Countdown Kids Appeal, as well as managing the DHB’s charitable account and working to attract donations and charitable giving for the benefit of Northlanders who need healthcare services of all kinds, not just those that are cancer related.

 The Northland Foundation will work with groups and individuals who are considering supporting charitable or community causes for the people of Northland.
 We will be encouraging the spirit of giving as a means of improving the community and adding depth and further value to our region.